Partnering with Small Businesses

 At Idaho Power, we believe that supporting suppliers with a diverse mix of backgrounds, opinions and perspectives makes us a more nimble and effective company.
 We are also committed to supporting the growth of small and local businesses.
 We contract with small, local companies for everything from large construction to seasonal landscaping.

-In 2021 alone, of the over $133 million in goods and services Idaho Power purchased from Idaho businesses, 72.8% went to small businesses.
+In 2022 alone, of the over $197.7 million in goods and services Idaho Power purchased from Idaho and Oregon businesses, 59% went to small businesses.

 Our Supplier Diversity Program helps veteran-owned, women-owned and small, disadvantaged businesses compete in our supply chain and procurement process.